Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

 • Scientific Writing: This workshop focuses on helping students avoid the most egregious errors of scientific writing.
 These errors include improperly organizing the information, not emphasizing the key details, not writing clearly, not making smooth transitions between details, and not selecting persuasive illustrations.

-• General Workshops: Workshops are tailored to the skills and knowledge of each individual cadre and include such topics as presentation skills, poster and PowerPoint design, and keeping a laboratory notebook.
+• General Workshops: Workshops are tailored to include topics as presentation skills, poster and PowerPoint design, and keeping a laboratory notebook.

 • Humane Care and Use of Laboratory Animals: The first hour of this course covers laws, regulations, and guidelines affecting animal care and use; ethical issues; introduction to replacement, reduction, and refinement (referred to as the 3Rs); and methods used to assess availability of alternatives.
 The second hour covers husbandry requirements for common laboratory animal species, recognizing and controlling variables, recognizing and minimizing pain and distress, and common laboratory animal technical and surgical procedures.
 The third hour covers animal model criteria, animal model selection, and common animal models.